£

 Running socks prevent blisters and hot spots that derail training blocks.
 Technical fabrics wick sweat away from skin while seamless toe boxes eliminate the raised stitching in everyday socks that creates pressure points during long efforts.
 The difference between casual athletic socks and purpose-built running socks becomes obvious after 10K, when friction and moisture turn small irritations into run-stopping blisters.

-Cushioning placement varies by running style.
+Running sock cushioning placement varies by running style.
 Heel and forefoot padding absorbs road impact for pavement pounders logging marathon miles.
 Minimal cushioning suits lightweight racing flats and track sessions where ground feel matters.
 Trail runners need reinforced protection against technical terrain and long descents that stress toes.

 Fit features include arch compression bands that prevent sock migration inside shoes, ventilation mesh across the top of the foot, and left/right specific construction that matches foot anatomy.
 Ankle heights work for road running and warm conditions.
 Crew lengths protect against trail debris, grit, and midges on moorland routes.

 What goes wrong without proper running socks?
 Beginners transitioning from casual exercise socks to regular training face blisters that interrupt week-two momentum.
 Marathon trainers discover toe bruising late in 18-mile long runs.
-Trail runners deal with debris entering low-cut socks on technical single-track.
+Trail runners deal with debris entering low-cut running socks on technical single-track.
 Commuter runners stuffing wet cotton socks into shoes develop fungal issues.

 Shop running socks at Runners Need matched to your distance, terrain, and training frequency.